When I was growing up, my household looked different from the idyllic families that were portrayed on the television shows I enjoyed.

 - Plays mind games

-13. There is no discipline.
+13. There is little or no discipline.

 Neglect refers to a lack of basic needs but also to a lack of any discipline and structure.